abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_feature2d/py_table_of_contents_feature2d/py_table_of_contents_feature2d.rst

   .. cssclass:: toctableopencv

   =========== ======================================================
-  |f2d_4|     Harris corner detect is not enough when scale of image changes.
+  |f2d_4|     Harris corner detector is not good enough when scale of image changes.
 Lowe developed a breakthrough method to find scale-invariant features and it is called SIFT

   =========== ======================================================